kwalski/mysql-redis/readme.md

-# mysql-redis
+# mysql-redis :rocket:

-Transform your mysql server with Redis caching layer for mysql/mysql2.
-MysqlRedis check if there is a recently cached result for the query in redis, if not, it will retrieve data from mysql and cache it in redis for future queries
+Transform your mysql server with `Redis` caching layer for `mysql/mysql2`.
+- MysqlRedis checks if there is a cached result for the query in redis
+- if not found in cache, it will retrieve data from mysql and on successful result cache it in redis for future queries
+- if redis is unavailable or errors, query will be served by mysql
+- queries are identified using query hash.
+Currently supported hash types are:
+  **farmhash32**
+  Example redis key: `sql.2jNDCJ`
+  Fast!!!
+Over ~5 million hashes/s on macbook pro, most compact key **farmhash64**
+  Example redis key:  `sql.DiHlF3yv0V$` fast (~2 million hashes/sec on macbook pro )
+  *farmhash32/64* use Google's farmhash, non-crypto algorithm (if you have millions of possible queries, these hashes can collide :collision:) so use it for hundreds or thousands of static queries
+**blake2b512**
+Example redis key: `sql.4KbMOx3xJi+7mJNy0tDbju6NY9uHqOroDsG4rYjpHK1mEwXJokls5Ofdjs7iDsn3cAtibgUkT8RDdpCE2phhiQ==` Crypto safe, ~500k hashes/sec
+Use it for caching millions of different queries (eg. chats, logs) Note that the key is longer than farmhash
+**full** matches full query string.
+Use this if you are paranoid or your queries are smaller than blake2b512 keys

 ### Use-case
 Use _along_ with mysql and redis